Things to do in Montréal this June 2025

 June’s foodie adventures

-Montreal’s many food festivals happen throughout the year.
-From June 13 to 16 don’t skip on YATAI MTL at Hangar 1825, a gastronomic festival starring the flavours of Japanese street food.
+Montréal’s many food festivals happen throughout the year.
+From June 5 to 8 don’t skip on YATAI MTL at Hangar 1825, a gastronomic festival starring the flavours of Japanese street food.
 Come buy a ton of amazing imports to-go, or enjoy food from one of the 25 kiosks, including karaage fried chicken, ramen, takoyaki, okonomiyaki, yakitori, mochi and (drool) so much more.

-This month it’s all about outdoor dining, be it on a sidewalk terrasse (aka prime people-watching spots), a rooftop terrasse, a hidden terrasse or a green terrasse.
+June in Montréal all about outdoor dining, be it on a sidewalk terrace (aka prime people-watching spots), a rooftop terrace, a hidden terrace or a green terrace.
 We challenge you to compare-and-contrast them all.

-Explore the city’s beautiful public markets, including Jean-Talon Market in Little Italy and Atwater Market in Saint-Henri, for a food-filled trek.
-Montréal’s smallest market, the Public Market of Lachine in the southwest, offers a scrumptious selection of products year-round.
+To fill up on fresh produce and local goods, explore the city’s beautiful public markets, including Jean-Talon Market in Little Italy and Atwater Market in Saint-Henri.
+Montréal’s smallest market, the Public Market of Lachine, in the southwest, also offers a great selection of products year-round to go with its quaint design.

 Bars du Casino de Montréal